mocktomata/mocktomata/packages/io-local/README.md

 # @mocktomata/io-local

-`komondor` io package for loading locally.
+`mocktomata` IO package for loading locally.

-This is used for environments succh as NodeJS and Electron.
+This is used for environments such as NodeJS and Electron.